 - She has appeared at numerous enforcement inquiries, including many that raise technical issues relating to the validity of the enforcement notice

 - Her enforcement experience includes gypsy and traveller sites; listed building enforcement; questions of whether planning permissions have been lawfully implemented and cases of intensification

 - Isabella has acted successfully for both local authorities and defendants in relation to prosecutions for failure to comply with breach of condition notices, abatement notices, and enforcement notices.

-Isabella has been involved in 8 applications for development consent.
-She has promoted 5; objected to 2 and appeared as a neutral party in 1.
-She has considerable experience of the DCO procedure and has appeared at numerous hearings.
-She is a contributing author to the 'National Infrastructure Planning Service' and 'National Infrastructure Planning Handbook', edited by Michael Humphries QC.
+Isabella has been involved in numerous DCOs, both promoting and objecting to nationally significant infrastructure projects.
+She has considerable experience of the DCO procedure and is a contributing author to the 'National Infrastructure Planning Service' and 'National Infrastructure Planning Handbook', edited by Michael Humphries QC.

 - Isabella promoted the Able Marine Energy Park on the River Humber (as junior to Gregory Jones QC) and represented Able Humber Ports Ltd at the Special Parliamentary Procedure (as junior to Simon Bird QC) following a petition by Associated British Ports and in respect of the subsequent judicial review challenge by ABP.

 - Isabella has advised Natural Resources Wales in respect of the application for development consent Hirwaun Power Station in Wales and represented them at Issue Specific Hearings concerning the draft DCO and environmental matters.